 Mathematics is a subject of great intrinsic power and beauty.
 It is the universal language of science, and is essential for a clear and complete understanding of virtually all phenomena.
 Mathematical training prepares a student to express and analyze problems and relationships in a logical manner in a wide variety of disciplines, including the physical, engineering, social, biological, and medical sciences, business, and pure mathematics itself.
 This is a principal reason for the perpetual need and demand for mathematicians in education, research centers, government, and industry.

 A Everett Pitcher Lecture Series

 A lecture series in honor of A Everett Pitcher is held annually, and is coming up this fall.
 Pitcher was secretary of the AMS from 1967 until 1988, and served in the mathematics department here at Lehigh from 1938 until 1978, when he retired as distinguished Professor of Mathmatics.
 He died on December 4, 2006 at the age of 94.
-The next lectures will be in Spring 2021
+The next lectures might be in Spring 2021.